GDQuest/website/content/tutorial/art/monster-design/_index.md

     - tutorial/art/monster_design
 ---

-The intro to monster design is the first free training released on GDquest.
+The intro to monster design is the first free training released on GDQuest.
 In about 40 minutes, it will **run you through the thought process a game artist might follow to design monsters**.
 It both covers the thought process behind the design of a monster and an example of monster drawing with pen, paper and Krita.

 ## {{< icon link default >}} Useful links